python/cpython/Doc/library/xml.dom.minidom.rst

    document.
 Encoding this string in an encoding other than UTF-8 is likely incorrect, since UTF-8 is the default encoding of XML.

-   With an explicit *encoding* argument, the result is a byte string in the specified encoding.
+   With an explicit *encoding* argument, the result is a :class:`bytes` object in the specified encoding.
 It is recommended that this argument is always specified.
 To avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data, the encoding argument should be specified as "utf-8".

 .. method:: Node.toprettyxml([indent[, newl[, encoding]]])